kaiyuanw/MuAlloy/README.md

  * `-t,--test-path`: This argument is required.
 Pass the test suite you want to run as the argument.  `MuAlloy` runs the test suite against the original model and mutant models to compute the mutation score for the test sutie.
+Note that the test suite should only contain the test predicates and the corresponding run commands.

 The command also reports whether each mutant is killed by the test suite or not.
 After the test suite is run against all mutants, the